swiftlang/swift-evolution/proposals/0143-conditional-conformances.md

 ReversedRandomAccessCollection<Base: RandomAccessCollection>: RandomAccessCollection
 ```

- that additionaly conforms to `RandomAccessCollection` when its base does.
+ that additionally conforms to `RandomAccessCollection` when its base does.
 Users create these types via the `reversed()` extension method on
 `BidirectionalCollection` and `RandomAccessCollection` respectively.